abrigante1/website/_posts/2020-06-08-From-Sandbox-To-Production-Rendering.md

 ---
-title: From Sandbox to Production
+title: From Sandbox to Production -- Rendering
 ---

 Welcome back!
 As mentioned in the previous post, this time around I'll be doing a technical deep dive into the systems that I will be re-architecting for the first version of the production branch.<!--more--> I began this process by taking a look at all the features I had implemented in sandbox and then created a plan for which features I wanted to tackle first.